jeff-zucker/solid-ui-components/README.md

 ### The UI widgets

-The goal is to support at least the following widgets :
+These widgets are working in the current repo :

    * ui:Form
    * ui:Table
+   * ui:Tabset
    * ui:DescriptionList
-   * ui:Tabset
    * ui:SelectorPanel

+These are planned :

    * ui:Menu
    * ui:Tree
    * ui:Slideshow
    * ui:Blog

-Currently the first five widgets are working and the others are in progress.

 ### Data Sources